jthegedus/svelte-adapter-firebase/README.md

 `firebase.json:hosting.site` or `package.json:main` fields, so you shouldn't need to update this code after adding it.

-## Cloud Function Firebase Emulator local Testing
+## Firebase Emulator local Testing

 Test your production build locally before pushing to git or deploying!